CptFrikadel/SmartStorageUnit/Readme.md

 # Recipes

-Recipes are saved in json format and loaded in `Recipe` class, see `example_recipe.json` and `recipe.py`.Sensor data from SmartCuttingBoard (and possibly other things) is interpreted to keep track of the current step in the recipe.
+Recipes are saved in json format and loaded in `Recipe` class, see `example_recipe.json` and `recipe.py`.
+Sensor data from SmartCuttingBoard (and possibly other things) is interpreted to keep track of the current step in the recipe.

-# Dimensions of amounts
+## Dimensions of amounts

 For all recipes, we follow a standard dimension for multiple types of ingrediënts: